Hello, my dear friend!

 The value of each mineral varies depending upon its significance.

-There are a number of minerals that are considered valuable for their beautiful properties and are used to serve various purposes such as mining platinum, gold and diamond etc.
+There are a number of minerals that are considered valuable for their beautiful properties and are used to serve various purposes such as mining platinum, gold, and diamond.

 The hardness of rocks depends on the quantity and type of the mineral constituents of the rock as well as the bond strength existing between mineral grains.